 These targets will not be achieved using current knowledge and technologies alone.
 A biological breakthrough is required.

-The aim is essentially to unravel the underlying biology that differentiates genetically fertile from infertile cows.
+The aim is essentially to unravel the underlying biology that differentiates genetically fertile from genetically infertile cows.

-The focus will be on determining whether the hypothalamic-pituitary-ovarian axis during postpartum can be improved through managerial manipulations; whether embryo survival can be increased by managerial manipulation; and whether novel markers of desirable phenotypes for fertility can be discovered.
+The focus will be on determining whether embryo survival can be increased by managerial manipulation, whether the hypothalamic-pituitary-ovarian axis during postpartum can be improved through managerial manipulations; and whether new markers of desirable phenotypes for fertility can be discovered.